|

 searing guitar and heartfelt, Memphis-style soul vocals have made

 him a favorite of blues and R&B fans alike.
-The HOUSTON

-performers…he is a powerful and poignant soul man with hard-earned
+most pervasive live performers…he is a powerful and poignant

-blues wisdom.”
-The NEW YORK POST calls Clark “a legend
+NEW YORK POST calls Clark “a legend of the blues world.”

 Before he began